MUDE-2025/PA1.5/2_ice_classic.md

 ![Fork repository](https://files.mude.citg.tudelft.nl/merge_conflicts_ice.png)

+## Task 1.6 Request changes

+If you didn't do this correctly, the MUDE Team will request changes.
+Fix these and push them to your fork.
+The pull request will automatically update.

 > By Tom van Woudenberg and Robert Lanzafame, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).